Keyboard shortcuts

 Required Permissions

-The radar-collector user needs these Redis permissions:
+The default ACL user needs these Redis permissions:

 Command CategoryCommandsPurpose